fgrehm/devstep/docs/getting-started.md

 configure it by hand inside the container.

-Connecting to services that runs from other containers are as simple as passing in a `--link` argument to the `-r` parameter available to all `devstep` commands.
+Connecting to services that runs from other containers are as simple as passing in a `--link` argument to the `devstep hack` command.
 The provided base image is smart enough to detect that a link has been provided and will automatically forward a `localhost` port to the external service published port.

 For example, you can start a PostgreSQL service on the background with: